WordPress/wporg-documentation-2022/readme.md

 # Documentation

-The codebase and development environment for WordPress.org/support, also called HelpHub.
+The codebase and development environment for WordPress.org/documentation, formerly WordPress.org/support, also called HelpHub.

-This is as-yet incomplete, a starting point.

 ## Development